 I've cooked salmon every which way -- baked, broiled, grilled, and air-fried.
 Recently Champ and I had salmon at a wedding reception that was deliciously different.
 It had been slow roasted at a low temperature, and it was moist, flaky and extremely tender.
 Truth be known, I'm not a salmon aficionado, but this salmon converted me.
 Totally.

 I vowed to replicate it at home.
 I talked with seafood expert, Chef Paul, at our local supermarket.
 Paul agrees that slow cooking is the key.
 He smokes the store’s popular smoked salmon at 225 degrees F and says it tastes “like budda.”
 After a bit of searching I came upon a non-smoked recipe from Food 52 that delivers the same melt-in-your-mouth tenderness.
 Salt and pepper your salmon as the recipe suggests, or use salmon seasoning.
-Chef Paul makes one that's a WW member favorite.
-This just might be my new favorite way to cook salmon.
+A favorite of many WW members is Magic Salmon Seasoning, which you can find at major supermarkets.
+This is my new favorite way to cook salmon.
 It might become yours as well!

 1 tsp. olive oil